nexussays/jekyll-asset-pipeline/README.md

 **No need to modify your templates or HTML with custom Liquid blocks.** The only changes are with your assets.

-Each file in your assets directory (as defined in `_config.yml`) will be processed with the Converters in your Jekyll `_plugins` directory.
-Several are included here. **These are standard Jekyll Converters**, but the asset pipeline will run them on all files, not just ones with YAML "front-matter".
+Each file in your assets directory (as defined in `_config.yml`) will be processed with the Converters in your Jekyll `_plugins` directory. **These are standard Jekyll Converters**, but the asset pipeline will run them on all files, not just ones with YAML "front-matter".

+Several converters are included with this project, but any others you have in your `_plugins` dirctory will also be run on your assets.

-To have several converters run, just append multiple extensions to your files.
-For example, the file `syntax.generic.css.scss` will first run the highest priority Converter that matches the `scss` extension, and then the highest priority Converter that matches the `css` extension.
-(If you don't have any additional converters other than what is part of this project, then the SASS converter runs and then the CSS minifier)
+To have several converters run on a single file, append multiple extensions to your files, eg `syntax-coloring.css.scss`

+The above file will first run the highest-priority Converter that matches the `scss` extension, followed by the highest-priority Converter that matches the `css` extension.
+(If you don't have any additional converters other than what is part of this project, then the SASS converter runs and then the CSS minifier runs)

+### Bundling

+[in progress]

 ### Directory Structure

-When the pipeline runs, your assets will be processed and copied to your destination directory in the same folder structure you have here.
+When the pipeline runs, your assets will be processed and copied to your project's destination directory in the same folder structure as your assets directory.

-For example, my project looks like this:
+For example, if your project looks like this:

 ```
 .
 ├── _assets/